UBCFormulaElectric/Consolidated-Firmware/specs.md

 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
 PDM-21 | E-fuse disabling | The PDM must disable all e-fuses in the init state.
-PDM-8 | Entering the init state | The PDM state machine must begin in the init state by default.
+PDM-8 | Default state | The PDM state machine must begin in the init state by default.
 PDM-10 | Exiting the init state and entering the AIR-Open state | After the PDM is finished programming the e-fuses, the PDM must enter the AIR-Open state.

 ### PDM AIR-Open State <a name="PDM_AIR_OPEN"></a>